Mokete-tech/citypulse-sa/DEPLOYMENT_GUIDE.md

 1. Use the Vercel dashboard to monitor your application's performance
 2. Check the Supabase dashboard for database usage and performance
 3. Set up error tracking with a service like Sentry

+## Payment System

+The CityPulse South Africa application includes a fully functional payment system using Stripe:

+1. **Pricing Structure**:
+   - Standard Deal: R99
+   - Premium Deal: R250
+   - Standard Event: R299
+   - Premium Event: R460

+2. **Payment Processing**:
+   - Secure payment collection using Stripe Elements
+   - Payment records stored in Supabase database
+   - Support for both deal and event payments
+   - Visual indicators for premium listings

+3. **Testing Payments**:
+   - Use Stripe test cards for testing (e.g., 4242 4242 4242 4242)
+   - Monitor payments in the Stripe dashboard
+   - Check payment records in the Supabase database

+4. **Getting Paid**:
+   - Payments are processed through your Stripe account
+   - Funds will be deposited according to your Stripe payout schedule
+   - Monitor revenue through the Stripe dashboard

 ## Support